Möbius strip

 Several geometric constructions of the Möbius strip provide it with additional structure.
 It can be swept as a ruled surface by a line segment rotating in a rotating plane, with or without self-crossings.
 A thin paper strip with its ends joined to form a Möbius strip can bend smoothly as a developable surface or be folded flat; the flattened Möbius strips include the trihexaflexagon.
 The Sudanese Möbius strip is a minimal surface in a hypersphere, and the Meeks Möbius strip is a self-intersecting minimal surface in ordinary Euclidean space.
 Both the Sudanese Möbius strip and another self-intersecting Möbius strip, the cross-cap, have a circular boundary.
 A Möbius strip without its boundary, called an open Möbius strip, can form surfaces of constant curvature.
 Certain highly symmetric spaces whose points represent lines in the plane have the shape of a Möbius strip.

 The many applications of Möbius strips include mechanical belts that wear evenly on both sides, dual-track roller coasters whose carriages alternate between the two tracks, and world maps printed so that antipodes appear opposite each other.
 Möbius strips appear in molecules and devices with novel electrical and electromechanical properties, and have been used to prove impossibility results in social choice theory.
 In popular culture, Möbius strips appear in artworks by M. C. Escher, Max Bill, and others, and in the design of the recycling symbol.
 Many architectural concepts have been inspired by the Möbius strip, including the building design for the NASCAR Hall of Fame.
-Performers including Harry Blackstone Sr. and Thomas Nelson Downs have based stage magic tricks on the properties of the Möbius strip.
-The canons of J. S. Bach have been analyzed using Möbius strips.
+Performers including Harry Blackstone Sr. and T. Nelson Downs have based stage magic tricks on the properties of the Möbius strip.
+The canons of Johann Sebastian Bach have been analyzed using Möbius strips.
 Many works of speculative fiction feature Möbius strips; more generally, a plot structure based on the Möbius strip, of events that repeat with a twist, is common in fiction.